Louashka/2sr-robot/README.md

 | 1 | 0.021 | 2.42 | 3.87 |
 | 2 | 0.049 | 2.19 | 4.09 |
 | 3 | 0.043 | 1.73 | 4.56 |

+The animation below illustrates how the 2SR robot bends and moves in flexible states according to the cardioid patterns.

 Cardioid 1 | Cardioid 2 | Cardioid 3
 :---------:|:---------: | :---------: